Not sure how to spend this school holiday?

 Ages able to participate

-As we work with various animals all participants must be over 6 years old and be under 14 years old as this is a children’s educational program.
+As we work with various animals all participants must be 6 to 14 years old.
+This is a children’s educational program.
 All Staff have a Working with Children’s check.

 Dates and Times